kyma-incubator/compass/docs/compass/03-packages-api.md

   # (...)

   """
   Temporary name before doing a breaking change.
-Eventually, the `addAPIDefinition` mutation will be changed and there will be just one mutation: `addAPIDefinitionToPackage`.
+Eventually, the `addAPIDefinition` mutation will be changed and there will be just one mutation: `addAPIDefinitionToBundle`.
   """
-  addAPIDefinitionToPackage(
+  addAPIDefinitionToBundle(
-    packageID: ID!
+    bundleID: ID!
     in: APIDefinitionInput! @validate
   ): APIDefinition!
   """
   Temporary name before doing a breaking change.
-Eventually, the `addEventDefinition` mutation will be changed and there will be just one mutation: `addEventDefinitionToPackage`.
+Eventually, the `addEventDefinition` mutation will be changed and there will be just one mutation: `addEventDefinitionToBundle`.
   """
-  addEventDefinitionToPackage(
+  addEventDefinitionToBundle(
-    packageID: ID!
+    bundleID: ID!
     in: EventDefinitionInput! @validate
   ): EventDefinition!
   """
   Temporary name before doing a breaking change.
-Eventually, the `addDocument` mutation will be changed and there will be just one mutation: `addDocumentToPackage`.
+Eventually, the `addDocument` mutation will be changed and there will be just one mutation: `addDocumentToBundle`.
   """
-  addDocumentToPackage(packageID: ID!, in: DocumentInput! @validate): Document!
+  addDocumentToBundle(bundleID: ID!, in: DocumentInput! @validate): Document!
-    @hasScopes(path: "graphql.mutation.addDocumentToPackage")
+    @hasScopes(path: "graphql.mutation.addDocumentToBundle")

-  addPackage(applicationID: ID!, in: BundleCreateInput! @validate): Bundle! updatePackage(id: ID!, in: BundleUpdateInput! @validate): Bundle! deletePackage(id: ID!): Bundle!
+  addBundle(applicationID: ID!, in: BundleCreateInput! @validate): Bundle! updateBundle(id: ID!, in: BundleUpdateInput! @validate): Bundle! deleteBundle(id: ID!): Bundle!
 }
 ```

-## Package credentials
+## Bundle credentials

-To learn about credentials flow for Packages and how to provide optional input parameters when provisioning a ServiceInstance, read [this](./03-packages-credential-requests.md) document.
+To learn about credentials flow for Bundles and how to provide optional input parameters when provisioning a ServiceInstance, read [this](./03-bundles-credential-requests.md) document.